conda-forge/openmp-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `llvm-openmp` can be installed with:
+Once the `conda-forge` channel has been enabled, `llvm-openmp, openmp_impl` can be installed with:

 ```
-conda install llvm-openmp
+conda install llvm-openmp openmp_impl
 ```

 It is possible to list all of the versions of `llvm-openmp` available on your platform with: